 Starting a new venture can be exciting, but assembling a strong team of skilled professionals comes first.
-When you find a good programmer for a business startup in the early stages, you can achieve your business goals faster.
-Think about it: team issues are the third most popular reason for a startup failure, after poor product market fit and wrong marketing strategies.
+If you hire software developers who are a good match, you achieve your business goals faster.

 #1.
 Define Your Needs